CiviMRF/civimcrestface-wordpress/readme.txt

 == FAQ ==

+= How can I report busg? =

+You can report bugs at https://github.com/CiviMRF/civimcrestface-wordpress

+If you want to notify a (confidential) security bug you can do so by sending an e-mail to jaap.jansma@civicoop.org

+= How can I contribute? =

+You can contribute to the project by submitting Pull Requests at https://github.com/CiviMRF/civimcrestface-wordpress

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/4f50a738-600d-4e04-8bd1-b28312abae76)